YoteZip/LinuxCrackingBible/README.md

 - Disable `FPS Limit`

+- If you're using the Goldberg Steam Emu's `steamclient_loader` feature with Proton/UMU, try setting `PROTON_DISABLE_LSTEAMCLIENT=1` as an environment variable

 - Force the Prefix Architecture to the correct option, under the "Game Options" tab in Lutris.
 I've had a couple cases where it auto-picked wrong and caused problems

 - Allow Network Access, if you're limiting it via command prefix